web3/web3.js/README.md

 a work around for this is to go into your node-modules and at `/angular-cli-files/models/webpack-configs/browser.js` change  the `node: false` to `node: {crypto: true, stream: true}` as mentioned [here](https://github.com/ethereum/web3.js/issues/2260#issuecomment-458519127)

-Another variation of this problem was an issue opned on angular-cli: https://github.com/angular/angular-cli/issues/1548
+Another variation of this problem was an [issue opned on angular-cli](https://github.com/angular/angular-cli/issues/1548)

 ## Documentation